radical-collaboration/facts/docs/source/misc.rst

 addition, running on a large set of sites at once (e.g., on the global grid) will likely lead to memory issues as well.
 Thus, runs producing extreme sea level output should be limited to an intentionally chosen, targeted set of tide gauge locations.

+The standard pipeline for ``extremesealevel/pointsoverthreshold`` uses a trimmed data file, extremesealevel_pointsoverthreshold_data.tgz.
+This is because rhe full GESLA data set (extremesealevel_pointsoverthreshold_fulldata.tgz) is quite large, and it is particularly slow because it is broken into many files.
+You may either want to adjust the pipeline to use the full data file or produce your own trimmed data file that includes the GESLA sites of interest to you.